-Grab a pen and piece of paper.. & lets gets started!
+Grab a pen, piece of paper, and lets gets started!

 I wish I would’ve known this tip when we were notified about our new assignment as “newbies”

-At that time I thought that we needed to wait for our “official orders” to get our no-fee passports, but I’m here to tell you that you DO NOT NEED TO WAIT & YOU SHOULD’NT WAIT!
+At that time, I thought that we needed to wait for our “official orders” to get our no-fee passports, but I’m here to tell you that you DO NOT NEED TO WAIT AND YOU SHOULD NOT WAIT!

 The no-fee passport is a military issued passport that is needed in order to get into and stay in the country that you’re PCSing to.
 You also need this passport number to get your “official orders”, and getting your official orders is the goal here!

-After you apply and receive your no-fee passport and the military member submitted for the orders, you will then want to apply for your tourist passport.
-The tourist passport is needed if you want to travel outside the country that you’ll be stationed at.. and believe me, you will want to travel!
+After you apply and receive your no-fee passport and the military member submitted the proper paperwork for the orders, you will then want to apply for your tourist passport.
+The tourist passport is needed if you want to travel outside the country that you’ll be stationed at, and believe me, you will want to travel!